License Dart Docs Flutter CI melos

 }

 Different annotations are used to register the widget type and its meta-data on startup.
-This process relies on the basic velix code generator triggered by the @Dataclass annotation.
+This process relies on the basic velix di framework that relies of a custom code generator.

 Widget Renderer